-Are you hoping to have your child start coding?
+You might have heard that Scratch is popular for teaching kids coding.
+But how much does it cost?
+It is free?
 Many online websites and coding languages can be complex to understand for beginners.
-Beginner students should have access to an easy-to-use platform that lets them practice vital skills necessary for our growing technological world.
-Scratch is a visual programming language and website designed for coding novices in primary and secondary education.
-This language is loved by many, but is Scratch coding free?
+Scratch is a visual programming language and website designed for coding novices in elementary and middle school, who should have access to an easy-to-use platform that lets them practice vital skills necessary for our growing technological world.
 Keep reading this article to discover the answer to this question, and enroll your student in a free Scratch class today!

 So Is Scratch Coding Free?